Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/01_platform_creation_streaming_ip/README.md

 ***Version: Vitis 2023.1***

-In this tutorial, you will learn how to add custom IPs into a Versal® ACAP platform.
+This tutorial explains how to add custom IPs into a Versal™ adaptive SoC platform.
 This tutorial is an 'add-on' to the basic [Versal platform creation tutorial](../../Design_Tutorials/03_Edge_VCK190/).
-So for each step, there will be a pointer to the corresponding part of that tutorial, as required.
+Therefore, for each step, there is a pointer to the corresponding part of that tutorial, as required.

 This tutorial targets the Versal board.